 For example, if a customer orders a specific brand of hand sanitizer that is out of stock, the retailer may substitute it with another brand of sanitizer that is similar in price, features, and customer ratings.
 Or if a fulfiller finds an item is damaged, they can replace it with a similar, non-damaged item.

-Pre-defined fulfillment substitutions can help retailers to maintain high levels of customer satisfaction by ensuring that orders are fulfilled in a timely manner, even if certain items are temporarily out of stock.
+Pre-defined fulfillment substitutions can help retailers to maintain high levels of customer loyalty by ensuring that orders are fulfilled in a timely manner, even if certain items are temporarily out of stock.
 A study from Auburn University found that consumers who purchase an item online for BOPIS are more likely to be satisfied with substitutions for out-of-stock products when the item is a staple.

 In addition to improving customer satisfaction, pre-defined fulfillment substitutions can also help to reduce inventory costs by reducing the need for excess inventory and ensuring that all products are in constant demand.
 This can help to optimize supply chain operations and improve overall business performance.